Science

 Implementation

-At New Bolsover, we create a positive attitude to science learning within our classrooms, and reinforce an expectation that all children are capable of achieving high standards in science.
+At New Bolsover Primary, we create a positive attitude to science learning within our classrooms and our fabulous outdoor area, and reinforce an expectation that all children are capable of achieving high standards in science.

 Teachers take pride in making science as fun and hands on as possible- promoting challenge and curiosity.
 Children are encouraged to be inquisitive and to ask questions about the world around them.
 This starts right from nursery where children explore the setting and begin to wonder how and why.
 Throughout school, we have a big focus on reading and vocabulary so children are exposed to and expected to use the vocabulary they learn in their science lessons.
 Each class has a lab coat where we write our vocabulary for each lesson.
 Over the year, this will build up and become a resource that the children can refer to and use.
 We also have a vocabulary tier on display, which helps the children retain and refer to key vocabulary.

-From KS1, we use a scheme called Switched on Science which helps us to plan engaging, vocabulary rich lessons that the children really enjoy.
+From KS1 onwards, we use a scheme called Kapow which helps us to plan engaging, vocabulary rich lessons that the children really enjoy.
 Teachers think carefully about the children and tailor lessons to their needs and interests.
 We work on recording in a variety of ways and do a lot of collaborative learning to help share our knowledge.
-Some of the topics covered across school are: animals including humans, living things and their habitats, electricity, forces and magnets and seasonal changes.
+Some of the topics covered across school are: use of everyday materials, habitats, life cycles and health, plant growth and microhabitats.
 Where possible, science lessons are active and offer children chances to explore and discover through physical activities, while also encouraging deep and scientific thinking.
 Each class has a class book of science, in which work is recorded through photographs and annotations that the children can refer back to.
 Some children also have the opportunity for their work to be chosen to feature in the book.

 Impact